Performance of the stochastic MV-PURE estimator in highly noisy settings: Preliminaries

-The stochastic MV-PURE estimator introduced in \cite{Piotrowski2009} is a reduced-rank extension of the approach (\ref{blue}), as it achieves the smallest distortion among all reduced-rank estimators.\footnote{We note that in deterministic case, the condition $\W\H=\I_m$ in (\ref{blue}) implies unbiasedness of the estimator $\W_{BLUE}$ (\ref{blueish}).} More precisely, the stochastic MV-PURE estimator is defined as a solution to the following problem for a given rank constraint~$r\leq m$:
+The stochastic MV-PURE estimator introduced in \cite{Piotrowski2009} is a reduced-rank extension of the approach (\ref{blue}), as it achieves the minimum distortion among all reduced-rank estimators.
+More precisely, the stochastic MV-PURE estimator is defined as the solution of the following optimization problem for a given rank constraint~$r\leq m$:

 where